 took care of our chores today and opted for another evening in after a brief shopping excursion to re-supply ourselves with

 food for the trip home.
-We noew it would only get busier from here on out!
+We knew it would only get busier from here on out!

 Tracked: Boy, talk about getting sidetracked ....
 The conference was a whopping success: "hip" by one